aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-design/powerpoint-fonts/embedded-font/_index.md

 ## **Add Embedded Fonts to Presentation**

 Using the [EmbedFontCharacters](https://reference.aspose.com/slides/nodejs-java/aspose.slides/embedfontcharacters/) enum and two overloads of the [addEmbeddedFont](https://reference.aspose.com/slides/nodejs-java/aspose.slides/fontsmanager/#addEmbeddedFont-aspose.slides.IFontData-int-) method, you can select your preferred (embedding) rule to embed the fonts in a presentation.
-This Javascript code shows you how to embed and add fonts to a presentation:
+This JavaScript code shows you how to embed and add fonts to a presentation:

 ```javascript
 // Loads the presentation